hemilabs/ui-monorepo/portal/README.md

 ## Deployment

-Inside the `webapp` folder, create a `.env.production` with the following configuration:
+Inside the `portal` folder, create a `.env.production` with the following configuration:

 ```bash
 NEXT_PUBLIC_CLAIM_TOKENS_URL="<claim-tokens-url>"